 Why do I need a Will?

-A well drafted Will provides clear instruction for the distribution of your assets upon your death.
-Having a Will helps your family and beneficiaries to avoid the stress, uncertainty, and expense which can arise when a deceased person does not have a Will.
+In Australia, a well-drafted Will provides clear instruction for the distribution of your Estate and other assets upon your death.
+Having a Will helps your family and beneficiaries to avoid the stress, uncertainty, and expense which can arise when a deceased person does not have a Will and they will have to make important decisions about your personal affairs as well as financial affairs without clear directions.

 When should I review my Will?